 TIAs are different from the types above because the flow of blood to the brain is only briefly interrupted.
 TIAs are similar to ischemic strokes in that they are often caused by blood clots or other clots.

 They should be regarded as medical emergencies, even if the blockage of the artery and its symptoms are temporary.
 They serve as warning signs for future strokes and indicate that there is a partially blocked artery or clot source in the heart.

 According to the Centers for Disease Control and Prevention (CDC), over a third of people who experience a TIA have a major stroke within a year if they have not received any treatment.
 Between 10 and 15 percent of people will have a major stroke within 3 months of a TIA.

 Symptoms of a stroke often appear without warning.

 The main symptoms of stroke are:

-- Headache - possibly with altered consciousness or vomiting.
+- a headache, possibly with altered consciousness or vomiting

-- Trouble seeing - in one or both eyes.
+- vision problems in one or both eyes

 - bladder or bowel control problems